duk/awsstudyguide/EC2.md

 2. From the navigation bar, view the options in the region selector.
 3. View the Availability Zones on the dashboard under Service Health, Availability Zone Status.

+### To find your regions and Availability Zones using the command line

+1. Use the describe-regions command as follows to describe the regions for your account.

+`aws ec2 describe-regions`

+2. Use the describe-availability-zones command as follows to describe the Availability `Zones within the specified region.

+`aws ec2 describe-availability-zones --region region-name`

+## Specifying the Region for a Resource

 Every time you create an Amazon EC2 resource, you can specify the region for the resource.
 You can specify the region for a resource using the AWS Management Console or the command line.

 Note

 Some AWS resources might not be available in all regions and Availability Zones.
 Ensure that you can create the resources you need in the desired regions or Availability Zone before launching an instance in a specific Availability Zone.

-To specify the region for a resource using the console
+### To specify the region for a resource using the console

-Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.
+1. Open the Amazon EC2 console at https://console.aws.amazon.com/ec2/.

-Use the region selector in the navigation bar.
+2. Use the region selector in the navigation bar.

-							Use the console region selector

-To specify the default region using the command line
+### To specify the default region using the command line

-You can set the value of an environment variable to the desired regional endpoint (for example, https://ec2.us-east-2.amazonaws.com):
+You can set the value of an environment variable to the desired regional endpoint

-AWS_DEFAULT_REGION (AWS CLI)
+- AWS_DEFAULT_REGION (AWS CLI)
-Set-AWSDefaultRegion (AWS Tools for Windows PowerShell) Alternatively, you can use the --region (AWS CLI) or -Region (AWS Tools for Windows PowerShell) command line option with each individual command.
+- Set-AWSDefaultRegion (AWS Tools for Windows PowerShell)

+Alternatively, you can use the --region (AWS CLI) or -Region (AWS Tools for Windows PowerShell) command line option with each individual command.
 For example, --region us-east-2.

-For more information about the endpoints for Amazon EC2, see Amazon Elastic Compute Cloud Endpoints.

-Launching Instances in an Availability Zone
+## Launching Instances in an Availability Zone

 When you launch an instance, select a region that puts your instances closer to specific customers, or meets the legal or other requirements you have.
 By launching your instances in separate Availability Zones, you can protect your applications from the failure of a single location.